leomccormack/sparta-site/content/docs/plugins/sparta-suite.md

 ## Plug-in descriptions

 All plug-ins are tested using REAPER (64-bit), which is a very affordable and flexible DAW and is the most recommended host for these plug-ins; although, other multi-channel friendly hosts (such as MaxMSP, Plogue Bidule) are also known to work.
 Currently, the plug-ins support sampling rates of 44.1 or 48kHz.
-All Ambisonics-related plug-ins conform to the Ambisonic Channel Number (ACN) ordering convention and offer support for both orthonormalised (N3D) and semi-normalised (SN3D) normalisation schemes (note that the AmbiX format refers to ACN/SN3D).
+All Ambisonics-related plug-ins conform to the Ambisonic Channel Number (ACN) ordering convention and offer support for both orthonormalised (N3D) and semi-normalised (SN3D) normalisation schemes (note that the AmbiX format refers to the combination of ACN and SN3D).
 The maximum transform order for these plug-ins is 7.

-You may hover your mouse cursor over any of the combo boxes/sliders/toggle buttons etc., in order to be presented with helpful tooltips regarding the purpose of the respective parameter.
+Hovering your mouse cursor over plugin parameters will reveal tooltips regarding the purpose of that parameter.

 Thanks to the efforts of Daniel Rudrich, the relevant plug-ins also support importing and exporting loudspeaker, source, and sensors directions via .json configuration files; thus allowing for cross-compatibility between SPARTA and the IEM Ambisonics plug-in suite.
 More information regarding the structure of these files can be [found here](https://plugins.iem.at/docs/configurationfiles/).

-The default HRIR set is an 836-point simulation of a Kemar Dummy head, courtesy of Genelec AuralID.

 ### AmbiBIN
 <img src="AmbiBIN_GUI.png" alt="AmbiBIN_GUI" caption="<em>AmbiBIN_GUI</em>" class="border-0" style="max-width: 80%;"/><br/>

 A binaural Ambisonic decoder for headphone playback of Ambisonic signals (aka spherical harmonic or B-format signals), with a built-in rotator and head-tracking support via OSC messages.
 The plug-in also allows the user to import their own HRIRs via the SOFA standard.
+The default HRIR set is an 836-point simulation of a Kemar Dummy head, courtesy of Genelec AuralID.
 The plug-in offers a variety of different decoding methods, including: Least-Squares (LS), Spatial re-sampling (SPR, virtual loudspeakers), Time-Alignment (TA) [10], and Magnitude Least-Squares (MagLS) [11].
 It can also impose a diffuse-coherence constraint for the current decoder, as described in [10].

 This plug-in was developed by Leo McCormack, Archontis Politis, and Christoph Hold.